mrazomej/phd/src/chapter_03/section_06_cell_cycle.md

 $\langle p(R = 0) \rangle_c$ represents the equivalent for a strain with no
 repressors present.
 The experimental points were determined from the YFP fluorescent intensities of cells with varying repressor copy numbers and a
-$\Delta lacI$ strain with no repressor gene present (See Methods for further details).
+$\Delta lacI$ strain with no repressor gene present (see Methods for further details).
 The fold-change in gene expression has previously served as a metric to test the validity of equilibrium-based models [@Phillips2015a].
 We note that the curves shown in the upper panel of (C) are consistent with the predictions